tropicbliss/NodeSniper/README.md

 ## Bug reporting

-Feel free to use the GitHub issues tab or DM me @chronicallyunfunny#1113 through MCsniperPY's Discord.
+Feel free to use the GitHub issues tab.
 This is a new sniper so there may be tons of bugs.